danmayer/churn/README.md

     --start_date=[start_date], -s (0 ~> string(start_date=))
     --help, -h

-__TODO:__
+## TODO

 * SVN only supports file, add full SVN support (method and line numbers)
 * add support for cvs, and darcs
-* make storage directory configurable instead of using tmp
+* make storage directory configurable instead of using tmp, nest default directory under tmp/churn
-* allow passing in directories to churn
+* allow passing in directories to churn (I don't remember entirely what I meant by this)
 * add a filter that allows for other files besides. *.rb to get method/class checks
 * improve line number matching for Ruby files
-* add line number matching for other langauges
+* add line number matching for other languages (python, JS, etc)
-* finish adding better documenation using YARD
+* finish adding better documentation using YARD
 * rake task for building manpage (currently manually run `ronn -b1 README.rdoc`)
 * don't output methods and classes on a commit that has none detected (css and view only commits, etc)
+* A way to call churn to build up all past history for a project.
+Or perhaps just past history for 3-6 months
+* Better error trapping / detection

-__Notes on Patches/Pull Requests__
+## Notes on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.